Scalable load balancing in networked systems: A survey of recent advances: Blocking and infinite-server dynamics

 The basic scenario that we have focused on so far involved single-server queues.
-In this section we turn attention to a system with parallel server pools, each with $B$~servers, where $B$ can possibly be infinite.
+In this section we turn attention to a system with parallel server pools, each with a fixed number $B$~servers, where $B$ can possibly be either finite or infinite.
 As before, tasks arrive at a single dispatcher and must immediately be forwarded to one of the server pools, but also directly start execution or be discarded otherwise.
-The execution times are assumed to be exponentially distributed, and do not depend on the number of other tasks receiving service simultaneously, but the experienced performance (e.g.~in terms of received throughput or packet-level delay) does degrade in a convex manner with an increasing number of concurrent tasks.
+As before, under the JSQ($d$) policy, at each task arrival, the dispatcher selects $d$~random server pools and assigns the task to the one with the least number of active tasks.
+When $B$ is finite, a task that happens to land on a server pool with $B$~active tasks is lost forever.
+In that case, the maximum total rate at which tasks can be processed in the system is $B N$, which we assume to be higher than the total arrival rate $\lambda(N)$.
+In other words, when $\lambda(N)/N=\lambda \in \R_+$, we assume $\lambda< B$.
+The execution times are assumed to be exponentially distributed, and do not depend on the number of other tasks receiving service simultaneously.
 In order to distinguish it from the single-server queueing dynamics as considered earlier, the current scenario will henceforth be referred to as the `infinite-server dynamics'.
-These characteristics pertain for instance to video streaming sessions and various interactive applications.
-In contrast to elastic data transfers or computing-intensive jobs, the duration of such sessions is hardly affected by the number of contending service requests.
-The perceived performance in terms of video quality or packet-level latency however strongly varies with the number of concurrent tasks, creating an incentive to distribute the incoming tasks across the various server pools as evenly as possible.

 As it turns out, the JSQ policy has similar stochastic optimality properties as in the case of single-server queues, and in particular stochastically minimizes the cumulative number of discarded tasks \cite{STC93,J89,M87,MS91}.
 However, the JSQ policy also suffers from a similar scalability issue due to the excessive communication overhead in large-scale systems, which can be mitigated through JSQ($d$) policies.
-Results of Turner~\cite{T98} and recent papers by Mukhopadhyay {\em et al.}~\cite{MKMG15,MMG15}, Karthik {\em et al.}~\cite{KMM17}, and Xie {\em et al.}~\cite{XDLS15} indicate that JSQ($d$) policies provide similar \emph{power-of-choice} gains for loss probabilities.
+Results in~\cite{Turner98} and the more recent papers \cite{KMM17,MKMG15,MMG15,XDLS15} indicate that JSQ($d$) policies provide similar \emph{power-of-choice} gains for loss probabilities.
 It may be shown though that the optimal performance of the JSQ policy cannot be matched for any fixed value of~$d$.